In order to qualify for testing accommodations in the Center for Academic Success, students must fall under one of the following two categories:

 There are three methods by which faculty can receive completed exams: campus mail, email, or pick up.
 The faculty member should specify his/her preferred method on the CAS Exam Confirmation Sheet that is sent with the exam.
 Once an exam is completed, the professor will receive a response from CAS within the next 48 hours (business days).
 Please note that if a student completes an exam on a Friday, the professor may not receive a notice from CAS until Tuesday.

 NOTE: The CAS does not recommend the use of campus mail for the delivery or return of exams.
 The CAS is not responsible for any missing or lost exams sent through the ENC campus mail service.
+If you would like to pick up the exam, please indicate that on the CAS Exam Confirmation Form and e-mail cas at firstname.lastname@example.org to schedule a pick-up time.

 CAS Staff Members are available to visit class sessions to run workshops or to share information about CAS resources and services.
 To schedule a time for a CAS Staff Member to visit your class, please email cas(at)enc.edu and include the following information: